vv137/vv137/README.md

 Welcome!

-# Who Am I
+# Who I Am
-My name is Minsoo Kim.
+My name is Minsoo Kim, a graduate student major in biophysics.
+I'm in Sungkyunkwan University in Suwon, Republic of Korea.